CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 ## 1. Vaccine efficiency

 Agents are given an additional parameter showing their vaccinated state, which is different from a health state.
 Either they are vaccinated, or they're not.
-The vaccinated parameter plays a role in the probability for agents to get infected, in the time it takes them to recover from their infection and influences the chances they have not to get hospitalised and die.
-In other words, a good vaccine makes vaccinated agents have fewer chances to get infected by other agents, makes them recover faster from their infected state and should prevent them from being hospitalised.
+The vaccinated parameter plays a role in the probability for agents to get infected, in the time it takes them to recover from their infection and by influencing the chances they have not to get hospitalised and die.
+In other words, a good vaccine makes vaccinated agents have fewer chances to get infected by other agents, it makes them recover faster from their infected state and it should prevent them from being hospitalised.

-The simulated vaccine has two adjustable parameters.
-One controlling the probability for a vaccinated agent to get infected and the other controlling the probability for a vaccinated agent to get hospitalised.
+The simulated vaccine has five adjustable parameters, all controlling the probability for a vaccinated agent of any state to get to the next state.

 ### 1.1 Static

 >Given a vaccine effectiveness and a fixed percentage of vaccinated agents in a population, how does it affect the spread of the virus in that population?

 The static version of this simulation requires the user to give a fixed percentage of vaccinated agents among the population before the start of the simulation.
+Varying this percentage should, depending on the vaccine's effectiveness, expose a turning point at which a percentage of vaccinated agents is sufficient to totally limit the spread of the virus, thus enabling group immunity.
 Results of this simulation are viewed in a graph showing the number of infected agents and the number of recovered agents across time.

 ### 1.2 Dynamic